reinhart1010/nix/docs/en/common/neofetch.md

 ---
 # neofetch

-CLI tool to display information about your operating system, software and hardware.
+Display information about your operating system, software and hardware.
 More information: <https://github.com/dylanaraps/neofetch>.

 - Return the default config, and create it if it's the first time the program runs: